 Piraiba—Brachyplaystoma filamentosum—(Lichtenstein, 1819)

 The largest of the Amazon catfish, piraiba have been described as attaining weights in excess of 450 pounds.
 Interestingly, for such a large catfish they are very athletic and readily venture into open, running water.
 Overnight campers on riverbanks have been shocked awake at the crashing racket occurring when 200 or more pounds of leaping piraiba slams back into the water after a nighttime aerial exploit.
+No apparent reason, just seemingly airing it out!
+Even wilder is the sight of several of these beasts chasing a pack of 15 lb. wolfish through shallow water.
+Who’s bait now?

 |Bars and Markings||Colors||Size||Key Characters||Similar Species|